 Friday, January 25, 2013

 John Puller is back.
-John was first introduced to all of us in the book Zero Day (see my blog for a recap).
-If you haven’t read Zero Day I highly recommend that you do.
-John’s father a decorated General suffering from Dementia receives a letter from Puller’s Aunt Betsy.
-While she does not get too specific it is enough to get the General very agitated and he demands to see Puller.
+We first met him in Zero Day (see my blog for a recap). and if you haven’t read it yet, I highly recommend that you do.
+In this new installment, the trouble begins when Puller’s father—a highly decorated General now suffering from dementia—receives a letter from Puller’s Aunt Betsy.
+She isn’t specific, but whatever she writes is enough to agitate the General so much that he demands to see his son immediately.
 The letter’s message is sufficient enough to get Puller to visit her in of all places Paradise, Florida.
-By the time Puller arrives in Paradise Betsy is dead and she is not the only one!
-So much for living in Paradise!
-Believe me telling you this is not going to ruin the story since the reader finds out these facts within the first few pages.

 No comments: